Glossary

 How Profasee handles this

-Marko monitors TACoS trends alongside ACoS and adjusts bids and budgets to drive organic rank — not just immediate conversions.
-The goal is efficient total revenue growth, not just low ACoS on individual campaigns.
+Marko monitors TACoS trends across your catalog and adjusts bids and budgets to drive organic rank — not just immediate ad-attributed conversions.
+The goal is efficient total revenue growth.
+Claudia surfaces TACoS shifts in the daily morning brief so you see whether advertising is working on behalf of the whole business, not just the ad account.

 Frequently asked questions